RyanFleck/Manuals/content/tools/snowflake.md

 Snowflake data is stored in a **column-oriented, partitioned, encrypted format** highly optimized for the blob storage it is written to.
+_Columnar storage compresses much better due to probable high cardinality (similarity) of data in the same column._

 By default, strong **AES-256** encryption is applied to data written to the backing blob storage.
 Snowflake inherits the durability and